Updated: Jun 30

 Select Full Control in the Permissions window.

-Logon to a domain workstation with RSAT installed, open Active Directory Users and Computers.
+Log on to a domain workstation with RSAT installed and open Active Directory Users and Computers.

-Test by pre-creating a Computer object, right click on the OU and select New > Computer, type the hostname of the client to be added.
+Test by pre-creating a Computer object, right-click on the OU and select New > Computer, and type the hostname of the client to be added.

 Log on to a non-domain joined Windows client as the administrator and add to the domain using the TestAdmin credentials, reboot.